mjhea0/jquery-madlibs/readme.md

 ## Play again

-Next, add the ability to play the game again by adding the following function to "main.js":
+Next, add the ability to play the game again by adding the following code to "main.js":

 ```javascript
 $("#play-btn").click(function(e) {